5:30pm-6:00pm Light Refreshments

 Upon completion of this activity, participants should be able to:

 The University of Maryland School of Medicine designates this Live activity for a maximum of 1.5 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Physicians should claim only the credit commensurate with the extent of their participation in each session of the activity.

 This 1.5 contact hour Education Activity is provided by the University of Maryland, Institute of Human Virology, an approved provider of continuing nursing education by the Maryland Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 MNA Code# PU12-09- 531-531.
 The University of Maryland, School of Medicine is authorized by the Maryland Board of Social Work Examiners to Sponsor Category I Continuing Education Programs.
-Contact hours are awarded with verification of online registration, full attendance (via sign-in sheet) and receipt of Participant Evaluation Form.
+Contact hours are awarded with verification of online registration, full attendance (via sign-in sheet).
 Credit will not be given for partial attendance.
 The MNA/ANCC does not endorse or approve any commercial products.

 Presentations in this continuing medical education activity may contain references to unlabeled or unapproved uses of drugs or devices.
 The audience is advised to consult the full prescribing information of all drugs or devices prior to use.